 That Apple has been thinking about (and possibly working on) NFC for iOS devices is well-known.
 The pressing question is/was: will the iPhone 5S feature NFC like several Android competitors?
 While initial speculations hinted at this possibility (along with the fingerprint sensor tech), later analysis and rumors seem to be cautiously pessimistic about it.

-Needless to say, we’ll get to know about Apple’s plans for NFC in iPhone 5S in September/October when the device is set to be launched.
+Needless to say, we'll get to know about Apple's plans for NFC inwhen the device is set to be launched.

 However, the granted patent recently revealed by the US Patent Office shows what Apple calls a ‘simplified data transfer' system.
 It's NFC, alright.
 The patent describes how an iOS device can actually initiate sync with another Apple device (iDevice, Mac etc.) via NFC.
 The data transfer, however, can be carried out via Wi-fi or Bluetooth also besides NFC itself which Apple still considers to be a naive and less-secure form of peer-to-peer connectivity.